Diwakar031103/Power-BI-HR-Analytics-Dashboard/README.md

 * Above 55: 27.72%
 * The highest attrition is observed in the 25-34 age group, which could be a major concern for the company.

-## HR Analytics Dashboard Problems and Solutions
+## HR Analytics: Challenges and Data-Driven Solutions

 #### Q1.
 What is the overall impact of attrition on the company?
 * The overall attrition rate is 16.12%, which is quite high.
 Currently, there are 1,233 active employees, indicating a significant workforce reduction.